TD Direct Investing Review Summary:

 There is no denying that TD Direct Investing is a world-class platform to buy and sell investments on.
 The convenience of being able to take care of all of your banking needs “under one roof” is also a valuable consideration for many people.
 The tradeoff for the excellent platforms and convenience, is the fees.
 The cost of doing business with TD – is literally the cost of your trading business.

 If you run your day-to-day banking with TD, the safety and convenience of keeping everything with one of Canada’s most trusted companies might make the higher fees worth it for you.
+Our TD Direct Invest Review will detail the extensive set of options that TD has as part of their platform – it’s just that you should know up front that you will be paying a premium for those features.

 - One of Canada’s most trusted financial companies